swystems/dm-spark-tpcxbb/README.md

 It will open a browser tab with the Jupyter lab interface.

 Suggestion:
-use the same python environment in Pycharm IDE by selecting the python interpreter from the poetry venv[^1] to benefit from its integration.
+use the same python environment in your IDE by selecting the python interpreter from the poetry venv, e.g. pycharm [^1], to benefit from its integration.

 [^1]: https://www.jetbrains.com/help/pycharm/poetry.html#existing-poetry-environment